Want to get updates to your mailbox? 📬

 After evaluating your content according to these standards, you can decide whether your underperforming content needs to be updated or removed.

 You can leverage the value of old content by updating it.
 Repurposing content can help to improve your visibility, traffic & SEO.
-Google rewards content that was published recently with a higher ranking.
+And, it can increase your rank on Google.

 To update your old content, you can: